aroberge/friendly-traceback-docs/docs/source/index.rst

    :scale: 50 %
    :alt: Friendly IndexError example in English

-One unique feature of Friendly-traceback is that all the information it provides can be translated into another language; currently, only English (by default) and French are available.
+One unique feature of Friendly is that all the information it provides can be translated into another language; currently, only English (by default) and French are available.